MaSyMoS/masymos-core/dev/doc/use_troubleshooting.rst

     - check out repositories without changes and only use editors, that preserve the Unix-line-breaks, like Notepad++, Atom, IntelliJ or Eclipse (you may need to configure it in some cases)

+..
+Note:: Ways to deal with the differences

+    - if you've build the docker image with the 'wrong' line endings, make sure, to build it again using the ``rebuild`` parameter

 Solution
 --------